edgedb/edgedb/docs/reference/edgeql/update.rst

 Output
 ~~~~~~

-On successful completion, an ``UPDATE`` statement returns the
+On successful completion, an ``update`` statement returns the
 set of updated objects.

 Examples
 ~~~~~~~~

-Here are a couple of examples of the ``UPDATE`` statement with simple assignments using ``:=``:
+Here are a couple of examples of the ``update`` statement with simple assignments using ``:=``:

 .. code-block:: edgeql

     # update the user with the name 'Alice Smith'
-    WITH MODULE example
+    with module example
-    UPDATE User
+    update User
-    FILTER .name = 'Alice Smith'
+    filter .name = 'Alice Smith'
-    SET {
+    set {
         name := 'Alice J. Smith'
     };

     # update all users whose name is 'Bob'
-    WITH MODULE example
+    with module example
-    UPDATE User
+    update User
-    FILTER .name LIKE 'Bob%'
+    filter .name like 'Bob%'
-    SET {
+    set {
         name := User.name ++ '*'
     };